goffinet/packer-kvm/README.md

 # packer-kvm

-Create VM templates with Packer for usage with Libvirt/KVM virtualization : CentOS 9 (Stream), AlmaLinux 9, Focal (Ubuntu 2004), Fedora 40, Jammy (Ubuntu 2204), Noble (Ubuntu 2404).
+Create VM templates with Packer for usage with Libvirt/KVM virtualization : CentOS 9 (Stream), CentOS 10 (Stream), AlmaLinux 9, Focal (Ubuntu 2004), Fedora 40, Jammy (Ubuntu 2204), Noble (Ubuntu 2404).

 Only for education and learning purposes.
 Do not use it in production.